wp-plugins/related-youtube-videos/readme.txt

 * 'width'       (numeric)   Width of the HTML video object
 * 'height'      (numeric)   Height of the HTML video object
+* 'relation'    (string)    Specify the kind of relation that shall be used for searching YouTube.
+Can either be 'postTitle', 'postTags', or 'keywords' (in which case the attribute 'terms' will be used for the YouTube search).
 * 'terms'       (string)    Search YouTube for these terms - no separating commas required.
+* 'exact'       (string)    Set to 'true' will (try to) search for the exact phrase.
 * 'orderBy'     (string)    Can either be 'published', 'rating', 'viewCount', (default) 'relevance'.
 * 'start'       (numeric)   Offset / numbers of search results that will be skipped.
 0 being the default.
 * 'max'         (numeric)   Number of videos (or search results) that will be returned.
 Can be any number between 1 and 10!
-* 'apiVersion'  (numeric)   Version of the YouTube/Google API that will be used.
 * 'class'       (string)    You can specify an additional HTML class name for the wrapping `<ul>` element
 * 'id'          (string)    You can specify the HTML id attribute for the wrapping `<ul>` element.
-* 'relation'    (string)    Specify the kind of relation that shall be used for searching YouTube.
-Can either be 'postTitle', 'postTags', or 'keywords' (in which case the attribute 'terms' will be used for the YouTube search).
+* 'apiVersion'  (numeric)   Version of the YouTube/Google API that will be used.

 I recommend always using the attributes 'relation', 'max', and if the relation shall be 'keywords' the 'terms' attribute.
 Depending on your design you might also set a custom width and height for the videos so they fit in properly.